 Routine sampling and monitoring data for groundwater, surface air, subsurface gas, stormwater, and industrial wastewater will be compiled for review and reevaluation.
 These include: groundwater monitoring reports submitted to DTSC, routine reports for surface air and subsurface gas submitted to the South Coast Air Quality Management District; quarterly and annual site inspection reports performed in accordance with the site's Storm Water Pollution Prevention Plan; annual stormwater reports submitted to the Regional Water Quality Control Board; and industrial wastewater monitoring reports submitted in accordance with the Sanitation Districts' discharge requirements will be used to aid the Five-Year Review process by providing a basis for drawing conclusions about the success of the implemented remediation techniques.
+It should be noted that the Regional Water Quality Control Board approved the Notice of Termination of coverage under the General Permit for Stormwater Discharges Associated with Industrial Activity for the site on July 24, 2015.
+Therefore, sampling and monitoring data for stormwater will not extend beyond that date.
 The Sanitation Districts have most sampling and monitoring data available in electronic format in a database.
 This database will be queried to extract the pertinent data for this review.

-The first Five-Year Review for the PVLF reviewed monitoring data through December 2006.
-This second Five-Year review will evaluate all relevant site operation and maintenance information including sampling and monitoring data collected since the last Five-Year review (between January 2007 and December 2013).
+The second Five-Year Review for the PVLF reviewed monitoring data through December 2013.
+This third Five-Year review will evaluate all relevant site operation and maintenance information including sampling and monitoring data collected since the last Five-Year review (between January 2014 and December 2018).